 If your Cavalier King Charles has no championship aspirations, however, you are free to ignore Kennel Club rules and regulations.
 But consider the following before deciding to trim, clip or shave your Cavalier Spaniel.

-Dog breeds can be described as single-coated or double-coated.
-Double-coated Cavalier Spaniels have both a topcoat of longer hair as well as a soft, thicker undercoat.
+Dog breeds may be described as single-coated or double-coated.
+Double-coated Cavalier King Charles Spaniels have both a topcoat of longer guard hairs and a soft, thicker undercoat.

 Without shedding, your dog’s undercoat can become so matted that it prevents air from reaching your dog’s skin.
+As the weather turns warmer, rake your Cavalier’s undercoat with a deshedding tool to clear out the thickness of your dog’s undercoat.
 When the undercoat is thinned out, air circulates more freely between the hairs of the top coat, and keeps your Cavalier cooler.

-So why not shave your Cavalier for the summer?
+Should you shave your Cavalier for the summer?

 - Your pet’s topcoat provides a water shield, keeping the skin and undercoat dry.